python/devguide/documenting.rst

    are modified), side effects, and possible exceptions.
 A small example may be provided.

+.. describe:: coroutinefunction

+   Describes a module-level coroutine.
+The description should include similar information to that described for ``function``.

 .. describe:: decorator

    Describes a decorator function.
 The signature should *not* represent the